flame-engine/flame/doc/components.md

 The `destroy` method can be implemented to return true and warn the `BaseGame` that your object is marked for destruction, and it will be remove after the current update loop.
 It will then no longer be rendered or updated.

+The `prepareDestroy` method can be use as an alternative for destroy handling, forcing the `destroy` method to return true.

 The `isHUD` method can be implemented to return true (default false) to make the `BaseGame` ignore the `camera` for this element.

 The `onMount` method can be overridden to run initialization code for the component.
 When this method is called, BaseGame ensures that all the mixins which would change this component behaviour are already resolved.